tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 objective.
 A detailed analysis regarding recursion was given and also several recommendations and references to the reader.

-Similar triangles was applied to position the node labels.
-For fixing and optimizing the recursive tree traversal rendering, a standard memoization with a `Set` was applied.
+Similar triangles were applied to position the node labels.
+For fixing and optimizing the recursive tree traversal rendering, standard memoization with a `Set` was applied.

 An introduction with further scope of the machine replacement model was given as